blbadger/blbadger.github.io/3-body-problem.md

 ### Modelling the three body problem

 After a long succession of fruitless attempts, Bruns and Poincare showed that the three body problem does not contain a solution approachable with the method of integration used by Newton to solve the two body problem.
-No one could solve the three body problem, that is make it into a self-contained algebraic expression, because it is impossible to do so!
+No one could solve the three body problem, that is, make it into a self-contained algebraic expression, because it is impossible to do so!

 Is any solution possible?
 Sundman found that there is an infinite power series that describes the three body problem, and in that sense there is.
 But in the sense of actually predicting an orbit, the power series is no help because it cannot directly infer the position of any of the three bodies owing to round-off error propegation from extremely slow convergence ([ref](https://arxiv.org/pdf/1508.02312.pdf)).
 From the point of a solution being one in which time is removed from the equation, the power series is more of a problem reformulation than a solution: the time variable is the power series base.
 Rather than numerically integrate the differential equations of motion, one can instead add up the power series terms, but the latter option takes an extremely long time to do.
 To give an appreciation for exactly how long, it has been estimated that more than $10^{8000000}$ terms are required for calculating the series for one short time step ([ref](http://articles.adsabs.harvard.edu/pdf/1930BuAst...6..417B)).